appleboy/CodeGPT/README.md

 codegpt commit
 ```

-You will see the commit message as below
+The commit message is shown below.

 ```sh
 Summarize the commit message use gpt-3.5-turbo model